-In this example, when I ran the costs the autoroute toll charges were 50 EUR for a car and 75 EUR for a car with caravan.
+In this example, when I ran the costs, the autoroute toll charges were 50 EUR for a car and 75 EUR for a car with a caravan.

-For some routes, this may make sense and an opportunity to take in the scenery.
-However, take into account the cost of fuel, and you’ll find yourself saving money by taking the toll road if you are travelling any distance in France.
+For some routes, this may make sense as an opportunity to take in the scenery.
+However, take into account the fuel cost, and you'll save money by taking the toll road if you are travelling any distance in France.

 Avoiding the Traffic

-France is not as populated as the UK and the autoroutes are generally quieter than most UK motorways.
+France is less populated than the UK, and the autoroutes are generally quieter than most UK motorways.
 However, there are some areas to avoid.